By Nancy Hernandez

 Peer Reviewed

-Some have said that physical examination is a dying art and the nondilated funduscopic exam may be one of the best examples of this.
-With the …
+Some have said that physical examination is a dying art and the nondilated funduscopic exam may be one of the best examples of this. …

 By Neelesh Rastogi